What is a hedgerow analyser?

 Same Cornelis & Gabriels (2005) methodology, but quality heuristics, working distances, recommendations, and report copy are tuned for hedge geometry.
 Working distance is 5–10 m back rather than 15–30 m.
 The aerial-photograph rejection rule and the sky-position-at-top rule are both relaxed in hedgerow mode because they false-positive on hedge shots that include bright wildflower foreground.
 The PDF talks “hedge” and “hedgelaying” instead of “shelterbelt” and “thinning”.

-Can I use it for SFI HRW1 or HRW2 evidence?
+Can I use it for SFI 2026 hedgerow evidence?

 Does it work for BNG (biodiversity net gain) hedgerow condition?